-Praxair, Inc. is a wholly-owned subsidiary of Linde plc, the largest industrial gas company worldwide.
-For the year ended 2018, Linde plc had global sales of $14,900 million*.
+NOxBox Ltd and Praxair Surface Technologies Ltd are wholly-owned subsidiaries of Praxair, Inc., which is a wholly-owned subsidiary of Linde plc, the largest industrial gas company worldwide.
+For the year ended 2019, Linde plc had global sales of $28,300 million*.
 Praxair produces, sells and distributes atmospheric, process and specialty gases, and high-performance surface coatings.
 Our products, services and technologies are making our world more productive by bringing efficiency and environmental benefits to a wide variety of industries, including aerospace, chemicals, food and beverage, electronics, energy, healthcare, manufacturing, primary metals and many others.

 Praxair’s principal raw material is air, a renewable natural resource.
 Energy – electricity, natural gas, gasoline and diesel – is the single largest cost item in the production and distribution of industrial gases.
 For carbon dioxide, carbon monoxide, helium, hydrogen, specialty gases and surface technologies, raw materials are largely purchased from outside sources.
 Where feasible, Praxair sources several of these gases, including carbon dioxide, hydrogen and calcium carbide, as chemical or industrial byproducts.

-In 2018, the Praxair Surface Technologies, Inc. (PST) business accounted globally for some 5% of total Linde plc* revenue.
-The business activity of Praxair Surface Technologies UK Ltd is based on the application of surface treatment and coating services to engineered products supplied by others.
+Praxair Surface Technologies Ltd operates from the UK and its business activities are based on the application of surface treatment and coating services to engineered products supplied by others.
 The services are applied to engineered products used in various industries like Aerospace, Energy, Automotive, Chemical Industry, Agriculture Industry, and Construction Equipment.

 Our Values and Policies